 Master of Science in the Field of Data Analytics

-Administered jointly through the Department of Computer Science and the Department of Engineering Management & Systems Engineering, the program seeks to address the growing demand for professionals skilled in big data and data analytics in government, industry and research organizations.
-Through courses led by top faculty members at SEAS and the GW School of Business, this program covers topics in computer science, business analytics, and systems engineering while focusing on the foundations of analytics from a technical, engineering perspective.
+Administered jointly through the Department of Computer Science and the Department of Engineering Management and Systems Engineering, the program seeks to address the growing demand for professionals skilled in big data and data analytics in government, industry, and research organizations.
+Through courses led by faculty members from SEAS and the GW School of Business, the program covers topics in computer science, business analytics, and systems engineering while focusing on the foundations of analytics from a technical, engineering perspective.
+Depending on their prior academic background, students must choose the computer science track or an engineering management and systems engineering track.
+All students are required to take a set of six core courses and three additional courses in their track.

 In addition to the entrance requirements, students are expected to be adequately prepared in calculus and probability/statistics concepts.
 The MS program requires students to have completed MATH 1231 and MATH 1232 (Calculus 1 and Calculus II), and APSC 3115 (Engineering Analysis III), or their equivalents.
 Background in linear algebra is strongly recommended but not required.